 Below are some limitations of GPS:

-A receiver requests information from satellites, they send signals known as “satellite messages” to the receiver containing encoded information of distance of the satellite from the receiver, positions of satellites, etc. When a receiver gets a combined measurement from 4 satellites, it can show its location.
-But if the satellite position is calculated wrong or range is wrong, then this results in an incorrect receiver position.
+- Integrity: A receiver requests information from satellites, they send signals known as “satellite messages” to the receiver containing encoded information of distance of the satellite from the receiver, positions of satellites, etc. When a receiver gets a combined measurement from 4 satellites, it can show its location.
+But if the satellite position is calculated wrong or the range is wrong, then this results in an incorrect receiver position.
 The signals involved in such issues are referred to as “faulty signals”.These signals impact the integrity of the location provided to the user.
 A user is unaware of the fact whether the position is correct or not.
 Thus, it is vastly advised for monitoring the integrity of GPS data.

 It can be concluded that depending on GPS is good, but one should always keep a check on the accuracy of GPS results.
 It can also be observed that the accuracy can be augmented but at costs.
 Despite all the limitations and errors, GPS is still the best positioning system today.